 Christine Hanna, co-director

 Christine is an entrepreneur, non-profit manager, and experienced marketer.
 After receiving her MBA from the University of Washington in 1996, she spent six years working with online marketing companies, including goNextdoor, a marketing services company she co-founded.
 In 2002 she joined Sightline Institute (a Seattle-based sustainability think tank), and became well-versed in the many facets of sustainability and in operating a healthy not-for-profit organization.
 As Sightline's managing director, she was responsible for financing, strategic planning, and staffing the organization.
-Inspired by the "living economies" vision of BALLE, and the impressive impact of Sustainable Connections in Bellingham, she co-created Seattle Good Business Network in 2010.
-Contact Christine at firstname.lastname@example.org.
+Inspired by the "living economies" vision of BALLE, and the impressive impact of Sustainable Connections in Bellingham, she co-founded Seattle Good Business Network in 2010.
+Christine is a BALLE Local Economies Fellow, and serves on the City of Seattle's Economic Development Commission.
+Contact Christine at email@example.com.

 Erin Nelson, co-director

 Erin recently joined Seattle Good Business Network as co-director.
-Passionate about sustainability and community service, for the past three years she has run a green events business primarily focused on non-profit fundraising.
-Earlier gigs include serving as a US Peace Corp volunteer (Philippines), a US Senate aide, and an academic.
-She has an MSW (Public and Non-Profit Management) from UC Berkeley, and is ABD, PhD in Cultural Anthropology.
-Contact Erin at email@example.com.
+Passionate about sustainability and community service, she brings a diversity of experience to her role.
+Most recently, she founded and managed a green events business focused primarily on non-profit fundraising.
+Earlier work includes serving as a US Peace Corp volunteer (Philippines), a US Senate aide, and an academic.
+She has an MSW (Public and Non-Profit Management) from UC Berkeley, a BA in political science (UC San Diego), and is ABD, PhD in Cultural Anthropology.
+Contact Erin at firstname.lastname@example.org.

-We are grateful for the support and insight we regularly receive from our advisors:
+We are grateful for the support and insight we receive from our advisors: